CLI Package

 Basic Usage - migrate

-# Migrate from action-docs tool
+# Migrate from action-docs tool (single file)

 ci-dokumentor migrate --tool action-docs --destination README.md